Administrative Procedures for Physical Resources

 - At least one upper case character

-A user has five opportunities to enter his or her password.
+A user has five opportunities to enter a correct password. .
 If s/he does not enter the correct password after five tries the account will be locked and s/he will be prompted to contact the Information Technology Help Desk for a reset.

 Sharing account information